0%

 We know it’s hard, but save the cakes till last

-Afternoon tea in Tunbridge Wells
+Afternoon tea in Royal Tunbridge Wells

 Now you’re fully equipped for an afternoon tea, why not visit us and enjoy our delightful selection of sweet and savoury treats?
 Available alfresco style or in our stunning art-deco bar, guests can dine in true British style and choose from four options: